telekom/sysrepo-plugin-hardware/README.md

 DONE - nodes are implemented and a value is provided if such information can be retrieved\
 NA - node is not implemented because the value can't be found in Debian systems\
 IN PROGRESS - values can be partly available\
-UNDER INVESTIGATION - values are not yet provided, could be in the future
+NOT IMPLEMENTED - values are not yet provided, could be in the future

 ```
 module: ietf-hardware